 Are you attracted to the same men – guys who aren’t good for you – over and over?
 The sooner you know the reasons you’re getting involved with the wrong men, the quicker you’ll break the pattern.

-“I am currently leaving my second terrible long term relationship,” says Sara on 3 Things to Consider When You’re Questioning Your Relationship.
+“I am currently leaving my second terrible long term relationship,” says Sara on 6 Reasons Why Men Hurt the Women They Love.
 “I was previously with a man for two years who was emotionally, verbally, and physically abusive.
 I was very addicted to the cycle with him and at times I can say I truly loved him and his ‘good side.’”

 The younger we are, the harder we fall.
 We haven’t learned to trust our gut instincts, and we may not be as self-aware as when we’re older.

 Many of the worst relationship mistakes are made when we’re in our teens and 20s, which is why I waited until I was 35 to get married.
 I didn’t feel ready to be in a relationship before then, and I believe God protected me from getting involved with the wrong men.
 I was in short-term relationships here and there, but nothing serious.

 “By the time I met my recent ex, I was 22 and had revitalized my self-esteem and life,” says Sara.
 “So what happened?
 I was instantly attracted to this man.
 Another wrong man!
 Why does it keep happening?
 I ignored every warning sign, as well as my friend and family’s advice.
 I absolutely lost myself in the relationship.
 I was completely distracted from school, work, everything.
 This man was also verbally, physically, and emotionally abusive.
 He recently showed up at my house out of nowhere and threatened to kill himself on my front lawn.
 I had to call the police, he ended up in a psych ward.
 Now he’s saying it’s all MY fault he is there and that he was ‘never serious’ about hurting himself.
 He also said that I am the cause of all the problems in his life even though he has been like this his entire life.”